 We find examples of radiesthesia-like practices throughout folklore — some African-Caribbean, some South American.
-The term itself, however, was not coined until 1927 when French priest Alex Bouly created the neologism by combining the Latin wards for radiation and perception.
+The term itself, however, was not coined until 1927 when French priest Alex Bouly created the neologism by combining the Latin words for radiation and perception.
 Bouly also founded of the Society of Friends of Radiesthesia, and then six years later Col. A H Bell formed the British Society of Dowsers.
 The UK dowsing organization remains active to this very day.

 Merriam Webster defines Radiesthia as “sensitiveness held to enable a person with the aid of divining rod or pendulum to detect things.”
 Rhabdomancy is defined simply as “divination by rods or wands” and cleidomancy is defined as “divination using a suspended key.”
 All are closely related to the more well-known dowsing, defined by Merriam Webster “as a technique for searching for underground water, minerals, or anything invisible, by observing the motion of a pointer or the changes in direction of a pendulum.”